 Pressure: 100.9 kPa

-A few flurries ending late this evening then mainly cloudy with 40 percent chance of flurries.
-Local amount 2 cm.
-Wind northwest 20 km/h gusting to 40 becoming north 20 gusting to 40 late this evening.
-Low minus 4.
+A few flurries ending near midnight then clearing.
+Amount 2 cm.
+Wind becoming northwest 20 km/h gusting to 40 this evening then light overnight.
+Low minus 12.

 CBC News: Weather Centre

 Nationwide, you can view weather on CBC News Network, 7 days a week.